RedGhoul/COS_Systems/ReadMe.md

 You can see the web app portion of this project using the following URL: https://hham.azurewebsites.net/Patients

+You can see the web app code following this link below: https://github.com/RedGhoul/COS_System_WEB

 ## Overview
 COS is a Saas product designed to help Oncologists better diagnose and track tumors in their patients.